lineality/cli_tools_for_llamacpp_in_python/README.md

 - system prompts and conversation history 'context' are still not clear, not well implimented yet.

+- save history as...file?
+- read in file as instruct?
+(separate files to avoid formatting issues?
+-
+sample:
+translate 'sign up' into french, with your translation between pipes |translation| and other commentary outside

 # To use:
 1. close repo and cd inside (cd -> change directory)
 2. set path_to_model_foler as it exists on your system